mcarlsen/storm-node/README.md

 # storm-node

 Simple implementation of [storm-multilang protocol](https://github.com/nathanmarz/storm/wiki/Multilang-protocol) for nodeJS apps.
-Reads tuples from stdin, emits from stdout, and handles basic handshaking.
+Handles reading, emitting, acking, failing, and handshaking.

+At this time, Bolts and Spouts listen to `process.stdin` and write to `process.stdout`; they are meant to be run as standalone processes.
+To override this, change the `input` and `output` properties on your Bolt or Spout.

 ## Example